Force over Distance: Chapter 14

 Chapter 14

 Young came back to consciousness slowly.
 His entire body ached.
-He was lying face down, half on a gurney, half atop—
+He was face down, half on a gurney, half atop—

 He froze.